BPLIM/Workshops/ExternalServer/External_Server_Manual.md

   ![](./media/logout1.png){width="3in"}

-  - right click on the icon below and choose "Terminar sessão"
+  - right-click on the icon below and choose "Terminar sessão"

   ![](./media/logout2.png){width="3in"}